 Once you have selected the spot in nature and shown up without distraction, take in your surroundings.

 Notice the little details: see, hear, smell, touch and allow yourself to enjoy all these sensory experiences with a sense of curiosity.
 Have I smelled this before?
-Have I felt this texture before?
+Or Have I felt this texture before?
 Have I seen this before?

 You are creating your own mindful exercise and experience in doing so.

 5. Communicate with her…